ofir-zeitoun/Decorators/README.md

 To wrap method with extra behavior you can use DecoratorBase:

-to add console log to methods, here is how:
+This is how to add log on methods

 ```typescript
 // this is the decorator